DISKOM Percutaneous Discectomy System - Surgical Procedure

 • Potentially up to 2 cc of disc material collected;

-A hernia is a common disorder that occurs when the intervertebral discs nucleus pulposus becomes dislodged from its natural position inside the annulus fibrosus.
+A hernia is a common disorder that occurs when the intervertebral disc’s nucleus pulposus becomes dislodged from its natural position inside the annulus fibrosus.
 Most annulus fibrosus lesions are the result of repeated microtraumas or a major trauma that degenerates to allow the nucleus pulposus to bulge and compress a nerve or its surrounding tissues, causing pain in the back and the legs.
-When conservative treatment fails and symptoms persist or worsen, surgical treatment is considered.
+When conservative treatment fails, and symptoms persist or worsen, surgical treatment is considered.

 It is a mechanical removal procedure.
 It does not make use of either radiofrequency or laser.
 The wide side opening enables the removal of potentially up to 2cc of disc material.
 The basic principle uses an Archimedes’ screw or cochlea.
-The Archimedes’ screw works best with fluid or granular material.

-SURGICAL TECHNIQUE
+SURGICAL TECHNIQUE (thoracolumbar percutaneous discectomy system)

 • Under fluoroscopy, introduce the access needle with its stylet into the disc.